 (5) Community Support from State Representative. (§2306.6710(b)(1)(J); §2306.6725(a)(2)) Applications may receive up to eight (8) points or have deducted up to eight (8) points for this scoring item.
-To qualify under this paragraph letters must be on the State Representative's letterhead, be signed by the State Representative, identify the specific Development and clearly state support for or opposition to the specific Development.
+To qualify under this paragraph letters must be on the State Representative's letterhead, be signed by the State Representative, identify the specific Development and express whether the letter conveys support, neutrality, or opposition.
 This documentation will be accepted with the Application or through delivery to the Department from the Applicant or the State Representative and must be submitted no later than the Final Input from Elected Officials Delivery Date as identified in §11.2 of this chapter.
+Letters received by the Department setting forth that the State Representative objects to or opposes the Application or Development will be added to the Application posted on the Department’s website.
 Once a letter is submitted to the Department it may not be changed or withdrawn.
 Therefore, it is encouraged that letters not be submitted well in advance of the specified deadline in order to facilitate consideration of all constituent comment and other relevant input on the proposed Development.
 State Representatives to be considered are those in office at the time the letter is submitted and whose district boundaries include the Development Site.
-Neutral letters or letters that do not specifically refer to the Development or specifically express support or opposition will receive zero (0) points.
-A letter that does not directly express support but expresses it indirectly by inference (e.g. “the local jurisdiction supports the Development and I support the local jurisdiction”) will be treated as a neutral letter.
+If the office is vacant, the Application will be considered to have received a neutral letter.
+Neutral letters, letters of opposition, or letters that do not specifically refer to the Development will receive zero (0) points.
+A letter from a state representative expressing the level of community support may be expressly based on the representative’s understanding or assessments of indications of support by others, such as local government officials, constituents, and/or other applicable representatives of the community.
 (6) Input from Community Organizations. (§2306.6725(a)(2)) Where, at the time of Application, the Development Site does not fall within the boundaries of any qualifying Neighborhood Organization, then, in order to ascertain if there is community support, an Application may receive up to four (4) points for letters that qualify for points under subparagraphs (A), (B), and/or (C) of this paragraph.
 No more than four (4) points will be awarded under this point item under any circumstances.
-All letters must be submitted within the Application.
+All letters of support must be submitted within the Application.
 Once a letter is submitted to the Department it may not be changed or withdrawn.
 Should an Applicant elect this option and the Application receives letters in opposition, then one (1) point will be subtracted from the score under this paragraph for each letter in opposition, provided that the letter is from an organization that would otherwise qualify under this paragraph.
 However, at no time will the Application receive a score lower than zero (0) for this item.
+Letters received by the Department setting forth that the community organization objects to or opposes the Application or Development will be added to the Application posted on the Department’s website.